jimktrains/freebooks/README.md

 * Time - The commit time.
 Stored as part of the git commit normally
 * Parent - The commits' parents.
 Stored as part of the git commit normally

-Since data is stored with in the commits, batch processing programs (_e.g._: GUI or webservice) may find it benificial to cache data-to-read in a database.
+Since data is stored with in the commits, batch processing programs (_e.g._: GUI or web-service) may find it beneficial to cache data-to-read in a database.

+Also, since all data is stored in commits, it would be necessary to cause a SHA-1 conflict to have a merge conflict, as such merges simply just take divergent heads and make a parent with both to become a single branch again.

 Basic Ideas
 -----------